-You’re lied to on the sales page and let down with the crappy training.
-It’s hard to find a program that hypes itself up so much and yet delivers so little as much as Secret Millionaire Bot does.
+Yes, unequivocally, Secret Millionaire Bot is a scam.
+You're lied to on the sales page and let down with crappy training.
+It's hard to find a program that hypes itself up so much and yet delivers so little as much as this program does.

-The only positive I can find about this product is that it comes with a 30-day money back guarantee, one I intend to take full advantage of.
+The only positive I can find about Secret Millionaire Bot is it comes with a 30-day money-back guarantee, one I intend to take full advantage of.

-If you really are serious about building an online income then please, do yourself a favour and forget about scammy get-rich-quick products like Secret Millionaire Bot that leave you disappointed every time.
-You’re better off focusing on building a real online business for yourself instead.
+If you are serious about making money online then please, do yourself a favour and forget about get-rich-quick scams like Secret Millionaire Bot.
+They only lead to dead ends.
+Focus on building a real online business instead.

-Check out my in-depth review of Wealthy Affiliate where I outline exactly how this training platform will give you the step-by-step lessons you can follow to achieve your online income goals.
+Check out my SUPER in-depth Wealthy Affiliate review where I outline exactly how this training platform will give you the step-by-step lessons you can follow to achieve your online income goals.

-They won’t make hyped-up, unrealistic income promises and bombard you with upsells like Secret Millionaire Bot does and the best part?
+They won't make hyped-up, unrealistic income claims and bombard you with upsells like Secret Millionaire Bot does.